probcomp/bayeslite/doc/bql.rst

    similarity of the two implied rows.
 The similarity may be considered with respect to a subset of columns.

+   In addition to a literal list of column names, the list of columns may be an ``ESTIMATE COLUMNS`` subquery.

 .. index:: ``CORRELATION``
 ``CORRELATION [[OF <column1>] WITH <column2>]``